Bojan Prašnikar

-Bojan Prašnikar (born 3 February 1953) is a Slovenian football manager and former player.
-Prašnikar managed the Slovenian national team three times, between 1991 and 1993, in 1998, and between 2002 and 2004.
+Bojan Prašnikar (born 3 February 1953) is a Slovenian football manager and former player who played as a forward.
+Prašnikar managed the Slovenia national team three times, between 1991 and 1993, in 1998, and between 2002 and 2004.

 Playing career

-Prašnikar started his professional football career at his home town club NK Šmartno ob Paki, where he was the top scorer of the Slovenian Republic League in the 1975–76 season.
+Prašnikar started his professional football career at his home town club Šmartno ob Paki, where he was the top scorer of the Slovenian Republic League in the 1975–76 season.
 After the season, he moved to Olimpija of Yugoslav First League, spending only one year there before returning to Šmartno, where he played for the next six seasons.
 During this period he was the league's top scorer on three occasions and won the Slovenian national league title in 1981.
 In 1983, he transferred to SVG Bleiburg of Austria where he played for one season before retiring.